 In September 2010, the Bank established Massoun, a joint venture company, with QIC (the largest insurance company in Qatar) which carries on insurance broking and insurance agency services in Qatar.
-As at 31 December 2022, the Bank has a 50 per cent. shareholding in Massoun and Massoun had issued and paid-up capital of QAR 5 million.
+As at 31 December 2023, the Bank had a 50 per cent. shareholding in Massoun and Massoun had issued and paid-up capital of QAR 5 million.